PTC-Academic/LEGO-Spatial-Computing-Project/Documentation/2-Downloads.md

 1. Download [Node.js](https://nodejs.org/en/) for either MacOS or Windows
 * For Windows, check the box that says “Automatically install the necessary tools.
 Note that this will also install Chocolatey.
 A script will pop-up in a new window after the new installation completes.”
+2. For advanced users, there are [other options for installing Node.js](https://nodejs.dev/learn/how-to-install-nodejs)

 ## Step 7: Python 3.7
 Python is an object-oriented programming language.
 It is used when connecting Vuforia Spatial Toolbox to the SPIKE Prime Hub.
 No changes will need to be made in Python, but the so